DiegoGSantos/FacebookFeedPoc/README.md

 # FacebookFeedPoc
-A simple application mocking facebook
+A simple application mocking facebook for a presentation: https://speakerdeck.com/diegogsantos/desenvolvimento-android-na-pratica